-Philip Dearman is a lecturer at the School of Media and Communication at RMIT.
+Philip Dearman is a lecturer in Politics, Economies and Communication in the School of Media and Communication.

-Philip is registered as a category 1 supervisor, which enables him to supervise both Masters and PhD candidates.
-He is currently supervising projects on sport and social media, media framing of the Hendra virus, and an exploration of media, communication and democracy in Nepal.
+Philip is a category 1 supervisor, able to supervise both Masters and PhD candidates.
+He is currently supervising projects on sport and social media, workplace collaboration, post-disaster recovery in tourism, fact check journalism, and the cultural communication of trauma and ruin.

 PhD Communication Studies, Monash University